 12 – Cruise past alligators on an airboat swamp tour

-For an unforgettable afternoon that’s fun for the whole family, board a high-speed airboat; as you zoom through the swamps learning of Cajun history, keep an eye out for snapping alligators, wild pigs, and other native wildlife.
+For an unforgettable afternoon that’s fun for the whole family, board a high-speed airboat and explore the swamplands surrounding the city.
+Keep an eye out for snapping alligators, wild pigs, and other native wildlife while learning about Cajun history.

 Honey Island Swamp is an especially great option for nature lovers, with herons, otters, and alligators frequently making appearances in the marshland.
 And if you want to see this ecosystem in a whole new way, try a swamp zipline!
 Soaring over the marshes and catching glimpses of the area’s lush ecosystem makes for a truly unforgettable experience!